MJVL/App-Dev-Studio-Android/README.md

-# appdevstudioswift
+# appdevstudioandroid
 Mason App Development Studio 5th Bell Team

-This will contain all project files and assets for the swift version of our application.
+This will contain all project files and assets for the android version of our application.